Christina Olivarez, From Cooking Secrets to Chopped

 In February 2012, Christina was invited by the Food Network to participate in Chopped.
 “I really never considered television, but I went through with the audition.
 It was nerve-racking and pretty intense, but in the end I had a blast.”
 She also came out victorious, winning $10,000 on the episode that aired on June 19, 2012.

-After working in Las Vegas for seven and a half years, Christina made the decision to move back east to Tarrytown and accepted the position of corporate executive chef at GNT USA, the leading brand of Coloring Foods for the food and beverage industry.
+After working in Las Vegas for seven and a half years, Christina made the decision to move back east to Tarrytown, NY and accepted the position of corporate executive chef at GNT USA, the leading brand of Coloring Foods for the food and beverage industry.
 Coloring Foods are made from fruits, vegetables, and edible plants using a physical manufacturing processed with water.